-Working outdoors on location is a lot of fun, but it is sometimes a bit inconvenient, because you depend a lot on the weather and on other factors that are not controllable.
-So when I learned that one of my friends owned a house in Queens and that the basement wasn’t being used, I convinced him to setup there a small photography studio to be able to play more with studio lighting and with product photography.
+Working outdoors on location is a ton of fun, but it is also sometimes a bit inconvenient, because you depend a lot on the weather and on other factors that are outside of your control.
+So when I heard that one of my friends owned a house in Queens and that the basement wasn’t being used, I convinced him to setup there a small photography studio to be able to play more with studio lighting and with product photography.

 We put together all of our lighting gear and got ourselves a backdrop.
-The setup was professional enough to give really awesome results and the space was very nice, with plenty of room, a corner with a computer for image editing and a sitting area to relax between sessions!
+The setup was professional enough to help us achieve really awesome results and the space was very nice, with plenty of room, a corner with a computer for image editing and a sitting area to relax between sessions!

-Unfortunately the studio didn’t last long, because the basement had to be used in other ways, but it was a lot of fun until it lasted!
+Unfortunately the studio didn’t last long, because the basement eventually had to be used in other ways, but it surely was a lot of fun until it lasted!